linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

-Once you own the TPM, a QR code will generated that you can scan with your google authenticator or [FreeOTP+](https://f-droid.org/en/packages/org.liberty.android.freeotpplus/) application and use to validate that the bootblock, ram/rom stages and Linux payload are un-altered.
+Once you own the TPM, a QR code will generated that you can scan with your google authenticator or [FreeOTP+](https://f-droid.org/en/packages/org.liberty.android.freeotpplus/) application and use to validate that the firmware (bootblock, ram/rom stages, Linux payload and user config injected files are un-altered.

  If you have the HOTP version of the firmware, this is also where Heads will ask you for your GPG Admin PIN to seal the secret inside of a HOTP compatible